Peter Tekeli: Family background and early career

 The Tekeli family emigrated to the Kingdom of Hungary from the village of Tekija in eastern Serbia (then part of the Ottoman Empire), long before the Great Serb Migrations.
 Peter Tekeli was a grandson of Jovan Tekelija and a son of Ranko Tekeli.
 Colonel Jovan Tekeli of Arad was at the beginning of the 18th century the commander-in-chief of Pomorišje section of the Military Frontier.
 As the commander of the Pomorišje Militia, he distinguished himself in the Battle of Senta in 1697, significantly contributing to the victory of Austrians.
 After his military successes in suppression of the Rákóczi's War for Independence, he was granted a hereditary nobility title by Emperor Joseph I. He had a prominent role in the conquest of Timişoara in 1716.
 His good relations with the Habsburgs deteriorated later; he even visited Rákóczi in his exile in Rodosto.
 The Tekeli family was ever since regarded with mistrust by the Austrians, and Jovan’s son Ranko never rose above the rank of captain.
 Ranko married Alka, a daughter of Mojsej Rašković, commander-in-chief of the Danube section of Military Frontier.
 They had four sons, the third of whom was Peter.

-Peter Tekeli was born in Arad, Military Frontier of Pomorišje, on the 16th of January (O.S.)/27 January (N.S.)
+Peter Tekeli was born in Arad, Military Frontier of Pomorišje, on 16 January (O.S.)/27 January (N.S.)
 1720.
 He is best known in Russian historiography as Pyotr Abramovich.
 At the age of 21, with the rank of lieutenant, he went to the War of the Austrian Succession.
 At that time his father Ranko was the commander of the Arad Company of Pomorišje Militia.
 When the war started, Ranko fell ill and deputed Peter to command the company.
 The war ended in 1748, and Peter, after seven years, returned to his hometown as an honored soldier.
 He wanted to remain the commander of the Arad company, but his father was not willing to cede the authority.
 The ambitious Peter decided to emigrate to the Russian Empire.
 Since the reign of Peter the Great, Serbs from the Military Frontier had been emigrating to Russia, which welcomed them.
 The number of Serb immigrants in Russia allowed its military command to form the Serbian Hussar Regiment in 1727.
 It was stationed in the region of the Tor Fortress.
 Peter applied for discharge from the Austrian army, which he was granted, and emigrated to Russia in 1748.
 Admitted to the Imperial Russian Army, he was commissioned the rank of porutchik, and sent to the Serbian Hussar Regiment.
 He was given the assignment to popularize the emigration to Russia among the Serbs of Pomorišje.
 His presence and activities in this region, however, were not welcome with the Austrians, who finally banished him.
 In 1751 Peter Tekeli was promoted to the rank of captain.